Last Updated on January 15, 2023

 A proud Ashley Christensen restaurant, Poole’s Downtown Diner is a must-eat Raleigh restaurant whether you live here or are visiting.
 Utilizing local farmers and seasonal offerings, Poole’s is a community effort with outstanding dishes.

 You’ll probably want to make a reservation, but unfortunately, Poole’s does not offer call-ahead seating.
-Tables fill up quickly, but our recommendation is to get there at 5 pm and start at the bar.
+Tables fill up quickly, but we recommend getting there at 5 pm and starting at the bar.
 And don’t miss AC’s famous macaroni au gratin!

 We included Christensen’s Poole’s in our list of essential cookbooks, too!